gnugat-legacy/tempo-simple/doc/03-usage.md

 # Usage

-TempoSimple is a command line utility.
-You can run the command to get help:
+**Note**: For now, there's only a Command Line Interface.
+Soon a web interface should be available, be patient :) .

+A cheat sheet is available to help you on:

+* the available commands
+* their arguments
+* time formats
+* current default settings

+To print it, simply run the console without any arguments:

-    php app/console --env=prod <command> -h
+    php app/console

-I advise you to create an alias (ts like TempoSimple):
+I advise you to create an alias (`ts` like TempoSimple):

     alias ts='php app/console --env=prod'

-**Note**: For development purpose, use `php app/console` instead.
+To get more help on each commands, run `ts <command> -h`

 ## Punching time cards

-To enter a new record of your time spent on a project's task, run the following
-command:
+Here are some situation examples to help you understand the `punch` command.

+## One task during the whole day

+Let's say you had the following day:

+1. you start at 9 o'clock and stop at noon
+2. then you have lunch until 1 o'clock
+3. finally you continue to work until 6 o'clock

+To record the time spent, you'll run:

-    ts punch -p='Project' '#4423 Task' '09:00' '09:30'
+    ts punch '#4423 - hard task' '12:00'

-You can optionnaly add a description or a date:

-    ts punch -p='Project' '#4423 Task' '09:00' '09:30' -D='description' -d='2014-02-14'
+    ts punch '#4423 - hard task' '18:00'

+That's it!
+TempoSimple will have guessed the followings:

+* the day's date (today)
+* the project, based on the one set in the configuration
+* the morning's start hour (9 o'clock)
+* the afternoon's start hour (if you finish at noon, the start hour is 1 o'clock)

+### Many sessions in one task

+Generally you have sub-tasks in your tasks.
+You can micro manage your time spent on these by punching time cards and adding a description:

+    ts punch '#1337 - task with sub-tasks' '10:00' -D 'sub-task 1' -S '09:30'
+    ts punch '#1337 - task with sub-tasks' '12:00' -D 'sub-task 2'
+    ts punch '#1337 - task with sub-tasks' '13:30' -D 'sub-task 2'
+    ts punch '#1337 - task with sub-tasks' '18:00' -D 'sub-task 3'

+As you can see, we started our day at half past 9 instead of 9 o'clock, so we used the `-S` (or `--start-hour`) option.

+You can put anything in the `-D` (or `--description`) option: the sub task title, or precisions on what you exactly did.

+## Reports
-## Generate a daily report

-Is this the end of the day?
-Then generate a daily report:
+Usually, you would print a daily report at the end of the day:

     ts daily

-Did you forgot to send yesterday's daily report?
-Don't panic!
-You can specify the date of the daily report you want to generate:
+But if for some reason you forgot to, you can still set a day option:

-    ts daily -d='2014-02-13'
+    ts daily -d '2014-02-28'

-## Generate a weekly report

-This is monday morning, and you can't attend to the weekly stand up?
-Generate a weekly report:
+Weekly reports are generally sent on monday mornings:

     ts weekly

-## Generate a billable activity report

-Your project manager needs you to give how much days each tasks took this month?
-Generate a billable report:

-    ts billable 'Project'

-You need to generate one for last month?
-Use the `month` option:
+And at the end of the month, you can report the number of working days (8 hours = 1 working day) for each task of the project to your manager:

-    ts billable 'Porject' -m='2014-01'
+    ts billable

+Use the `-p` (or `--project`) option to set the project you want.

+## Configuration

+In order to change the default project or other configuration parameters, you need to edit the `app/config/parameters.yml` file.

 ## Next readings